“This is the best training you will do in your working life, do it!” Strategic Planner, Open Space Environmental Management

 Facilitation and conflict resolution skills

-The Transforming Community Engagement masterclass is a skills-based training course that will equip you with the key facilitation and conflict resolution skills needed to transform your community engagement, co-design approach or multi-stakeholder partnership working.
+The Transforming Community Engagement masterclass is a skills-based training course that will equip you with the key facilitation and conflict resolution skills needed to transform your community engagement, multi-stakeholder partnership working or co-design approach.
 These essential skills are fundamental for anyone working with groups of people and seeking to improve the impact of their community engagement.

 There is a growing recognition that to do this effectively we also need to engage communities in the co-design and development of solutions.
 To do this well, you need frameworks, skills and tools.
 Often conflicts arise during the community engagement process; how to manage those conflicts, work with divergent stakeholder groups and build towards positive outcomes is a critical tool in the toolkit of anyone working in and with communities or co-designing new solutions.

-As co-design, partnership working, collective impact, collaboration and community development become more embedded as the way we do things then it is increasing important that practitioners, whether from government, the community, academia or business sectors are equipped with the essential skills they need to achieve greater impact.
+As co-design, partnership working, collective impact and collaboration become more embedded as the way we do community development then it is increasing important that practitioners, whether from government, the community, academia or business sectors are equipped with the essential skills they need to achieve greater impact.

 About the masterclass